mbertacca/joe/README.md

 The Java Objects Executor (JOE for short) can be the answer to the above requests.

-JOE only task is to execute methods of Java objects in sequence on the fly: how it can be used to mimic any scripting language it will become clearer later.
+JOE only task is to execute methods of Java objects in sequence on the fly, however it can be used to mimic any scripting language.